piscab/piscab.github.io/README.md

 Fascinating!
 You know always a new speaker will come along and truly dazzle me with their intelligence and knowledge.
-More than 1,000 people went there to follow 26 professors at the [2nd International Summer School on Deep Learning](http://grammars.grlmc.com/DeepLearn2018/){ width: 50px; }.
+More than 1,000 people went there to follow 26 professors at the [2nd International Summer School on Deep Learning](http://grammars.grlmc.com/DeepLearn2018/).

 ![Image](2018_07_Genova/_DL2018.png)